quiknode-labs/qn-oss/packages/libs/sdk/README.md

 Run `nx test libs-sdk` to execute the tests via [Jest](https://jestjs.io).

 API responses are recorded using [polly.js](https://github.com/Netflix/pollyjs).
-You can re-record live requests by passing in an API key, copy `.env.test.example` to `.env.test` and fill out with your API key.
+You can re-record live requests by passing in an API key, copy `.env.test.example` to `.env.test` and fill out with your API key and re-record tests `nx test libs-sdk -- -u`

 <br>